 “covered entity must implement policies and procedures with respect to protected health information that are designed to comply with the standards, implementation specifications, or other requirements . . .”

-The next steps are to ensure you have the appropriate Policies and Procedures to cover the HIPAA requirements.
+The next steps are to ensure your pharmacy has the appropriate Policies and Procedures to cover the HIPAA requirements.

 The Three Sections of HIPAA